 This Simple Deck is a Weekend Project

-All you need are basic carpentry tools and a relatively flat area in your yard or garden.
+All you need are basic carpentry tools and a relatively flat area in your yard or garden to start building a deck bench.
 The foundation is nothing more than 4×6 treated timbers buried in the soil, with decorative treated joists and construction-grade cedar decking and a bench.
-Materials will cost only around $700.
+Materials for building a deck bench will cost only around $700.
 Follow the instructions along with the photos for detailed measurements and building techniques.
 Our building supplies are color-coded (in Project PDFs below) for easier visual understanding of the instructions, don’t worry we wouldn’t actually paint a deck these colors!
 Plus, check out our deck building tips and tricks.

 1. Dig Into Soil and Lay Timbers